Ice vs Heat for Treating Rotator Cuff Tendinitis/Tears

 The pain is possibly a signal that you are re-injuring the rotator cuff and this means Cold is needed initially.

 Use a Cold Compress or Ice Pack as a natural pain-reliever and for inflammation reduction.
 The cold compression will also decrease the amount of damage being done to your shoulder.
 If you have not seen a physician, then do so to determine the problem.
-Once pain and inflammation have reduced significantly, use the Shoulder T•Shellz Wrap to continue the healing process and help reduce the risk of continuous re-injury
+Once pain and inflammation have reduced significantly, use the Shoulder TShellz Wrap® to loosen up the shoulder and help reduce the risk of continuous re-injury.

 Click HERE to Go To Our Online Store We take all major credit cards and Paypal.

-It may seem hard to believe, but our Shoulder T•Shellz Wrap, ebooks and accessory products will assist you in recovering from your injury by reducing your swelling and inflammation induced pain and maximizing blood flow where it's needed most.
+It may seem hard to believe, but our Shoulder TShellz Wraps®, and accessory products will assist you in recovering from your injury by reducing your swelling and inflammation induced pain, maximizing localized blood flow and increasing the flexibility / Range of Motion (ROM) in the area.

 Here at AidMyRotatorCuff we pride ourselves in helping you with your healing and recovery process.
 Everyone at AidMyRotatorCuff has tested and used the products, finding solutions to conditions that do not fit into the norm.
 This dedication to our customers and our products goes hand-in-hand with our guarantees to you as a customer: